student-inf/sougna/TPs/task2.md

 ### Additional Requirements

 1. **Add More Products and Categories**:
-   - Add at least 5 more products and 2 more categories to the mock data in `ProductRegistry.kt` and `CategoryRegistry.kt`.
+   - Add at least 5 more products and 2 more categories to the mock data in `ProductRepository.kt` and `CategoryRepository.kt`.
    - Ensure the new products and categories are displayed in the UI.

 2. **Implement Search Functionality**:
-   - Add a search bar to the top of the `MainActivity` UI.
+   - Add a search bar to the top of the `view/MainScreen` UI.
    - Implement functionality to filter the product list based on the search query (e.g., by product name or category).

 ## Instructions

-1. Open `MainActivity.kt`.
+1. Open `view/MainScreen.kt`.
-2. Implement the UI layout in `MainActivity`.
+2. Implement the UI layout in `view/MainScreen`.
 3. Use the `ProductViewModel` to fetch and display products.
 4. Ensure the UI matches the design in `FIrstUI.jpg`.